system-er/Godot3DInterpreter/README.md

 # Last changes:
 - added new commands PRINTOUT and ERASE
 - start parser as thread, now movement is possible. new command SLEEP, see changed example procedure.g3i
+- new command BACKGROUND, for example BACKGROUND RANDOM RANDOM RANDOM